PlayStation reveals PS VR2, the next generation of their virtual reality headset

-For the second iteration of PlayStation’s virtual reality headset, the PlayStation VR2, Morisawa didn’t have the luxury of going bigger.
+For the second iteration of PlayStation’s virtual reality headset, the PlayStation VR2 (PS VR2), Morisawa didn’t have the luxury of going bigger.
 He needed the new design to rest comfortably on your head, and he needed the headset to weigh less than the last, not more.

 “This is the hardest product I’ve worked on in my life, actually,” Morisawa said.
 “There’s a lot to it.
 You’re actually wearing the product.
-So, it’s a headband, it could be eyewear and it’s also a game console.”
+So, it’s a headband, it could be eyewear, and it’s also a game console.”

-In an interview with The Post last week, Morisawa, the senior art director for Sony Interactive Entertainment, explained his process behind designing the PlayStation VR2 (PS VR2).
+In an interview with The Post last week, Morisawa, the senior art director for Sony Interactive Entertainment, explained his process behind designing the PS VR2.
 Originally announced in January, Sony’s second iteration of the virtual reality headset boasts better graphics, added sensory features and four cameras on the face of the headset to track your movement relative to the space around you to better position you in-game.
-Morisawa said the headset is “a bit lighter” than the previous model, but Sony did not provide a specific weight of the new device.
+Morisawa said the headset is “a bit lighter” than the previous model, but Sony did not provide a specific weight for the new device.

 As Morisawa started to explain his process for designing the PS VR2, he mentioned he was curious to hear my reaction.
 Morisawa said this is the first time he has shown a PlayStation product ahead of launch and it hasn’t been easy.
 At one point in the design process, Morisawa said he was iterating and tweaking the concept for the headset every week or two based on the feedback from others at Sony.